 Traditional treatments such as beta blockers to reduce symptoms are used and anti-thyroid drugs that block thyroid hormones are sometimes recommended.
 In most cases, these drugs need to be taken frequently (such as one pill every eight hours) so some patients look for other treatments (surgery is used in difficult cases).
 Hypothyroidism is often treated with hormone replacement therapy.
 In many cases, it takes a few weeks for drugs to become effective.

-If you would like more information or need to set up a consultation and see how we can help you reduce the effects of thyroid disfunction, give us a call at (540) 678-1212 to schedule an appointment.
+If you would like more information or need to set up a consultation and see how we can help you reduce the effects of thyroid disfunction, give us a call at (540) 678-1212 to schedule an appointment or fill out the form below.